alanmitchell/bmon-website/guide/setup-bmon.md

 ![]({{ site.baseurl }}/assets/guide/setup-bmon/image7.png)
 <br>{: #image7}*Information Needed to Add a Sensor to the BMON Software*{: .small_text}

-It is also important to understand that one physical sensor device, like an Elsys ERS-CO2 sensor, will report multiple different sensor values, such as CO<sub>2</sub>, temperature, light, humidity, and motion.
+It is also important to understand that one physical sensor device, like an Elsys ERS-CO<sub>2</sub>
+sensor, will report multiple different sensor values, such as CO<sub>2</sub>, temperature, light, humidity, and motion.
 Although these different values are coming from one sensor in the field, they need to be set up as *separate* sensors in BMON.

-Click below for description and a video on how to set up LoRaWAN wireless sensors.
+Click below for a description and a video on how to set up LoRaWAN wireless sensors.
 This will also help you configure other sensors, such as Monnit wireless sensors or values reported by a Raspberry Pi, since both are configured in the same way as the LoRaWAN wireless sensors.